Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Conclusions

-While we tried to make the numerical study as complete as was feasible, and our discussion in this paper as exhaustive as possible, there are several directions in which the present work could be generalized.
-Our lattice determination of equilibrium thermodynamic quantities could be refined with simulations on larger lattices (to improve the extrapolations to the thermodynamic limit) and at finer spacings (to improve the extrapolations to the continuum limit); in addition, the temperature range that was probed could be extended.
+While we tried to make our numerical study as complete as was feasible, and the discussion in this paper as exhaustive as possible, there are several directions in which the present work could be generalized.
+Our lattice determination of equilibrium thermodynamic quantities could be refined with simulations on larger lattices (to improve the extrapolations to the thermodynamic limit) and at finer spacings (to improve the extrapolations to the continuum limit); in addition, the temperature range that was probed could be expanded.
 These extensions of the numerical calculations presented herein would reduce the systematic and statistical uncertainties of our results for the equation of state of the $\Sp(2)$ theory, but would require a non-negligible amount of computational resources.
 Even though the lattice study of systems featuring a first-order transition involves its own challenges, the technology to tackle them is now available~\cite{Bennett:2024bhy}.
-A different type of generalization of this work would consist in trying to compute quantities beyond equilibrium thermodynamics.
-Examples of such calculations have already been performed for the $\SU(3)$ gauge theory, and their extension to a symplectic Yang--Mills theory would be new.
-It would also be interesting to repeat calculations such as those that we discussed in section~\ref{sec:interpretation_as_a_model_for_dark_matter} using parameters that can be extracted (or, at least, estimated) from dedicated lattice simulations of the $\Sp(2)$ theory.
+A different type of generalization of this work would consist in trying to carry out a non-perturbative computation of quantities beyond equilibrium thermodynamics, like the bubble nucleation rate~\cite{Moore:2000jw} or the interface tension between the confining and deconfined phases~\cite{Moore:1996bn}.
+While such calculations have already been performed for $\SU(N)$ gauge theories (for recent work, see refs.~\cite{Seppa:2025lud, Salami:2025iqq, Hallfors:2025key}), their extension to a symplectic Yang--Mills theory would be new.
+Then, it would also be interesting to repeat calculations such as those that we discussed in section~\ref{sec:interpretation_as_a_model_for_dark_matter_and_gravitational-wave_production} using the parameters that can be extracted (or, at least, estimated) from dedicated lattice simulations of the $\Sp(2)$ theory.
 Finally, other possible generalizations of this work could be to investigate other $\Sp(N>2)$ theories, or theories based on different gauge groups, and/or coupling the theory with dynamical matter fields.
 We leave all of these interesting possibilities for future research.